 In South Phoenix, barbecue's old spirit lives.
 “Lewis ate rib tips in his sharecropping days.
 Throwaway cuts like rib tips were tossed to poorer folks like him.
 Through barbecue, through the alchemy of smoke and fire, talented cooks made tough meats melt.”

-A Master Smokes Wagyu Brisket
+Smoking Wagyu Brisket